 To make 100mL of milk: Mix 36g of powder (5 scoops) with 70ml of warm water.

-Add half the water to the powder first and mix to a paste.
+Add about half the water to the powder first and mix to a paste.
 Then add the remaining water and mix thoroughly.
 Pre-boil the water to ensure that it is sterilised.
 If the water is too hot it can cause the milk to curdle.
 If it is too cold then it will be difficult to disperse the powder.
-Wombaroo contains elevated protein and fat levels, so the milk needs to be well mixed to prevent it from separating out.
 An electric whisk can be used for mixing larger quantities.
 Milk can be stored in the fridge for a day or can be frozen for up to two weeks.
-It is useful to make up milk in larger quantities and store it frozen in small portions (eg ice cube trays), so that the required daily feed volumes can be easily thawed out.
+It is useful to make up milk in larger quantities and store it frozen in small portions (e.g. ice cube trays), so that the required daily feed volumes can be easily thawed out.
 Once thawed out, discard any unused milk, and wash feeding utensils thoroughly.

 Warm milk to about 30°C and feed from the palm of the hand or a shallow rubber bowl.
-Thorough washing of hands and wearing of powder-free disposable rubber gloves may be useful to reduce the risk of contamination with micro-organisms.
-Echidna young suckle vigorously and milk can be consumed up to a rate of 2ml per minute.
-This rapid intake of milk with a high nutrient content means that young echidna feed infrequently.
+Thorough washing of hands and wearing of powder-free disposable rubber gloves may reduce the risk of contamination with micro-organisms.
+Echidna young can suckle vigorously and the high nutrient content of the milk means that young are fed infrequently.
 In the wild, burrow young (>50 days of age) are only suckled by their mother about once every 5 days.
 Digestion of milk is slow, so the contents of the stomach need to be fully emptied before the next feed.
 For hand-reared animals we recommend to feed at least 2 days apart.
 This time frame may be further extended as the animal gets older and well-established.
 Note that the Wombaroo Feeding guidelines give average daily feed volumes, so multiply this by the number of days between each feed.

-Once echidnas have emerged from the pouch (skin fold), average growth rate is about 50-120g per week.
-However this is highly variable between individuals and is dependent on the animal's sex, geographical region and health status.
+Refer to the Echidna Growth Chart.
+Body weight for age is highly variable between individuals so the growth chart includes typical ranges for both 'small' and 'large' animals.
 Weigh young regularly (before feeding) to verify weight gains and determine the volume of milk to feed.
 Overfeeding milk can cause diarrhoea so feed the suggested volumes in our tables.

-At around 3-4 months of age start mixing small amounts of Wombaroo Small Carnivore Food into the milk.
+At around 3-4 months of age start mixing small amounts of Wombaroo Echidna Food into the milk.
 Slowly increase the amount of solids, while decreasing the amount of milk.
 During this time the mix should change in consistency from a thin porridge to a thick paste.
-This will prepare the young for introduction to the adult diet.
-Echidnas may be fully weaned at around 5-7 months of age.
+Gut health of young may benefit from the addition of about 10% crushed termite mound or similar soil material in to the mix.
+Echidnas may be fully weaned at around 5-7 months onto a slurry of Wombaroo Echidna Food, supplemented with termites and ants.
 The body weight at this time may range anywhere from 700g to over 2kg.